montsecruz9/Final_Project/README.md

   How do airlines compare between each other?

-## Roles
+## Members

-X: Montserrat Cruz
+Montserrat Cruz

-Square: Paolo Zambrano
+Paolo Zambrano

-Circle: Luis Canas
+Luis Canas

-Triangle: Alejandro Rabelo
+Alejandro Rabelo

 ## Technology